foraone/coding_challenge/THOUGTS.md

 There are several ways to resolve original task in the challenge.
 And different criterias of success

 1. Fast to deliver.
 Since we don't have load estimations etc
 2. Be a step inside the strategy of development.
-Then data and controller layer should be considered to be compatible with next steps
+Then data and controller layer should be considered to be compatible with next steps of development
 3. Write "the most" runtime efficient code

 For the first strategy it is absolutely enough to use `requests` for REST APIs.
 It even can be quick'n'dirty, because in reference data only dozens of repos are listed.
 So there is no special load expected.